 No Christian, however, can be a catholic person alone, separated from other Christians.
 Because the catholicity of person anticipates the eschatological catholicity of God's people, it cannot come about through a process taking place merely between the Spirit of God and the hearts of individual persons.
 Communion of the whole people of God can be anticipated only if one lives in such communion.
 The issue here is not that the individual must be a member of the overall organism so that the latter can express itself in that member, but rather that if a person is to be catholic, her inner constitution must be determined by an ecclesial community.
-I am a catholic being only if my relations to other Christians, to a congregation, are part of my ecclesial personhood itself; the essential relationality of the person reflects the comprehensive sociality of the people of God in the new creation.
-Precisely because the catholicity of the individual Christian is unthinkable without this relationality, it presupposes the catholicity of the church.
+I am a catholic being only if my relations to other Christians, to a congregation, are part of my ecclesial personhood itself; the essential relationality of the person reflects the comprehensive sociality of the individual Christian is unthinkable without this relationality,80 it presupposes the catholicity of the church.